Windfall: Australian Haiku is a small annual print publication with fine examples of contemporary Australian haiku.

 Issue 4 – designed by Matthew George Design Pty Ltd and printed by Kwik Kopy Gosford

-2. In order to extend the publishing opportunities for haiku poets in this country, and as Windfall will showcase only 63 selected haiku per issue, contribution is restricted to Australian poets, resident in Australia.
+In order to extend the publishing opportunities for haiku poets in this country, and as Windfall showcased only 63 selected haiku per issue, contribution was restricted to Australian poets resident in Australia.

-6. We are seeking haiku which are relevant to the experience of urban and rural life in Australia.
-Observations that celebrate landform, seasons, and our unique flora and fauna, are welcomed.
+Windfall sought haiku relevant to the experience of urban and rural life in Australia.
+Observations that celebrated landform, seasons, and our unique flora and fauna, were welcomed.

 Subscriptions Manager is Peter Macrow

-Overseas subscriptions are $25 in Australian currency only.
+Overseas orders for two copies are $25 in Australian currency only.